On singularity properties of convolutions of algebraic morphisms -- the general case (with an appendix joint with Gady Kozma): Introduction

 From here henceforth let $K$ denote a field of characteristic $0$.
 The following property plays a key role in this paper: \begin{defn}[{The (FRS) property}] Let $X$ and $Y$ be smooth $K$-varieties.
 We say that a morphism $\varphi:X\rightarrow Y$ is (FRS) if it is flat and if every fiber of $\varphi$ is reduced and has rational singularities (for rational singularities see Definition \ref{defn: rational sings}). \end{defn}

-The (FRS) property was first introduced in \cite{AA16}, where it was proved that for any semi-simple algebraic group $G$ the commutator map $[\cdot,\cdot]: G\times G \to G$ is (FRS) after $21$ self-convolutions.
+The (FRS) property was first introduced in \cite{AA16}, where it was proved that for any semi-simple algebraic group $G$ the commutator map $[\cdot,\cdot]:G\times G\to G$ is (FRS) after $21$ self-convolutions.
 This was then used to show in \cite{AA16} and \cite{AA18} that if $\Gamma$ is a compact $p$-adic group or an arithmetic group of higher rank then its representation growth is polynomial and does not depend on $\Gamma$.
 Explicitly, for $\Gamma$ as above and every $c>40$ it holds that

-It was furthermore proved in \cite{AA18}, based on works of Denef \cite{Den87} and Musta\c{t}\u{a} \cite{Mus01}, that fibers of (FRS) morphisms have good asymptotic point count over finite rings of the form $\ints/p^k \ints$ (either in $p$ or in $k$, see \cite[Theorem A]{AA18} and \cite[Theorem 1.4]{Gla}).
-This allows one to interpret Question \ref{que:(convolution}(2) with respect to the (FRS) property in a probabilistic way: given $\varphi: X \to G$, then the (FRS) property of $\varphi^{*n}$ can be reformulated in terms of uniform $L^\infty$-boundedness after $n$ steps, of a family of random walks on $\{ G(\ints/p^k\ints)\}_{p,k}$, which is obtained by pushing forward the family of uniform probability measures on $\{ X(\ints/p^k\ints)\}_{p,k}$ under $\varphi$.
+It was furthermore proved in \cite{AA18}, based on works of Denef \cite{Den87} and Musta\c{t}\u{a} \cite{Mus01}, that each individual fiber of an (FRS) morphism has good asymptotic point count over finite rings of the form $\ints/p^{k}\ints$ (either in $p$ or in $k$, see \cite[Theorem A]{AA18} and \cite[Theorem 1.4]{Gla19}).
+In an upcoming work, we prove a version of this result which is uniform as the fiber varies.
+This allows one to interpret Question \ref{que:(convolution}(2) with respect to the (FRS) property in a probabilistic way: given $\varphi:X\to G$, then the (FRS) property of $\varphi^{*n}$ can be reformulated in terms of uniform $L^{\infty}$-boundedness after $n$ steps, of a family of random walks on $\{G(\ints/p^{k}\ints)\}_{p,k}$, which is obtained by pushing forward the family of uniform probability measures on $\{X(\ints/p^{k}\ints)\}_{p,k}$ under $\varphi$.
+In particular, the results and methods of this paper are used in \cite{GHb} to investigate families of random walks on compact $p$-adic groups which are induced by words\footnote{By a word $w$ we mean an element of the free group on $r$ generators.
+Such $w$ induces a map $w_G:G^r\to G$ on any group $G$.
+If $G$ is an algebraic group, $w_G$ is an algebraic morphism and we can use algebraic geometry to study it.}.
+For a precise discussion of this probabilistic interpretation see \cite[Section 9]{GHb}, and for further discussion of the (FRS) property and its implications see \cite[Section 1.3]{GH19} or \cite{AA18,AA16}.